Marilyn Manson's Ex-Wife Dita Von Teese Responds To Abuse Allegations

 Advertisement

 Von Teese said she ultimately left Manson because of “infidelity and drug abuse.”
-In her statement, she didn't expressly throw her support behind neither her ex-husband nor his accusers, instead plainly writing: “Abuse of any kind has no place in any relationship.
+In her statement, she didn't expressly throw her support behind neither her ex-husband nor the women who made the allegations, instead plainly writing: “Abuse of any kind has no place in any relationship.
 I urge those of you who have incurred abuse to take steps to heal and the strength to fully realize yourself.
 This is my sole statement on this matter.”

-McGowan, who was one of Harvey Weinstein's first public accusers, continued by saying that she stands "with Evan Rachel Wood and other brave women who have come forward,” and is “profoundly sad today and disgusted.”
+McGowan, who was one of the women who first came forward against Harvey Weinstein, continued by saying that she stands "with Evan Rachel Wood and other brave women who have come forward,” and is “profoundly sad today and disgusted.”

 I stand with Evan Rachel Wood and other brave women who have come forward.
 It takes years to recover from abuse and I send them strength on their journey to recovery.
 Let the truth be revealed.
 Let the healing begin.— Rose McGowan (@rosemcgowan) February 1, 2021